-Rather than a review, I thought I’d do a quick character overview:
+Rather than a book review, I thought I’d do a quick character overview:

-- Dr Ruth Galloway, who lives on the Saltmarsh, lectures in forensic archeology, makes ground-breaking discoveries and likes old bones and her cat Flint.
+- Dr Ruth Galloway lives on the Saltmarsh, lectures in forensic archeology, makes ground-breaking discoveries, and likes old bones and her cat Flint.

 - Fast-driving policeman DCI Harry Nelson moved with his family from Blackpool to Norfolk and doesn’t really like the place but he’s a born copper.

-- Two glamorous women, Michelle Nelson is wife of DCI Nelson, and Shona MacLean is Ruth’s BFF.
+- Two glamorous women, Michelle Nelson is wife of DCI Nelson, and Shona MacLean is Ruth’s bestie.

 - Michael Malone (aka Cathbad) brings enjoyable highlights to each plot with his spiritual insights, Druid instincts and flowing cloak.